18.01.2026

 If everything is done correctly, then we wait for the process of restarting the service.

-Important.
-It happens that the settings file is correct, but the server does not change the IP address.
+In some cases, the configuration file may be correct, but the server does not change the IP address.
 In this case, restarting the server with the command helps:

 sudo reboot